unoplatform/uno/doc/articles/uno-development/uno-internals-overview.md

 Broadly then, Uno has two jobs to do:

 * duplicate the types provided by UWP, including views in the `Windows.UI.Xaml` namespace, and non-UI APIs such as `Windows.Foundation`, `Windows.Storage` etc
-* perform compile-time tasks related to non-C# aspects of the UWP app contract (parse Xaml files, process assets to platform-specific formats, etc)
+* perform compile-time tasks related to non-C# aspects of the UWP app contract (parse XAML files, process assets to platform-specific formats, etc)

 Like UWP, Uno provides access to the standard .NET libraries, via [Mono](https://www.mono-project.com/).